 Cambodian Chicken Curry Recipe for a Comforting Southeast Asian Curry

-If you can get hold of the book, as it’s now out of print, this Cambodian chicken curry recipe is simply called Chicken Curry or Samlar Can Moan in Long and Linden’s cookbook.
+I highly recommend the book if you’re new to Cambodian cooking.
+If you can get hold of the book (as it’s now out of print), this Cambodian chicken curry recipe is simply called Chicken Curry or Samlar Can Moan in Long and Linden’s cookbook.
 If you can’t find the book, perhaps check their more recent Ambarella – Cambodian Cuisine although I haven’t seen it to know if it contains this recipe.

 A ‘samlar’ or ‘samlor’ can refer to a stew or soup, which often stumps foreign visitors unfamiliar with Cambodian food, who have been to question to the consistency of a dish served at a restaurant having sampled one or the other.
 ‘Cari’ is also used to describe a curry.